optimagic-dev/optimagic/docs/source/development/eep-02-typing.md

 **Things we want to keep**

-- Writing `minimize` functions is very simple in many cases we only need minimal wrappers around optimizer libraries.
+- Writing `minimize` functions is very simple and in many cases we only need minimal wrappers around optimizer libraries.
 - The internal interface has proven flexible enough for many optimizers we had not wrapped when we designed it.
 It is easy to add more optional arguments to the